 California Senator Kamala Harris is likely the frontrunner for the Democratic nomination in 2020, and for good reason.
 If anyone would fight tooth and nail to save the country, it would be this determined Senator.

 We all know if any person would be America's saving grace, it would be a black woman, and Harris could very well be the one.
 She has quickly climbed through the ranks of California politics, and, as a Senator, has been very candid about her opposition to Donald Trump's cabinet nominees.

 3. Gavin Newsom

-This California Lt.
-Governor and businessman has expressed no interest in pursuing the White House (as he is running for the governors), but he would definitely be a tough challenger to Donald Trump – especially given that the charming Newsom gives us serious JFK flashbacks.
+This California Governor and businessman has expressed no interest in pursuing the White House, but he would definitely be a tough challenger to Donald Trump – especially given that the charming Newsom gives us serious JFK flashbacks.
 He is popular among California progressives for being an early advocate for same-sex marriage and the legalization of recreational marijuana.

 4. Kirsten Gillibrand

 New York Senator Kirsten Gillibrand is often cited as Hillary Clinton 2.0.
 However, she is much more outspoken and implacable than Clinton.
 This friend of the f-bomb is most notoriously known for saying “We must resist and push back on every horrible thing this president is trying to do.
 Fundamentally, if we are not helping people, we should go the fuck home" in an address to the Popular Democracy Forum at NYU.

 Obviously, she would never hold back in a debate against Trump and let's face it, we'd all love to see a powerful woman say “Fuck you." to Trump on national television.

 5. Julian Castro